How to Win Your VA Disability AppealUpdated September 18, 2022 Veterans Disability

 8 Steps to Appeal a VA Disability Claim Denial

-There are several specific steps you’ll need to follow throughout the appeal process for veterans disability compensation.
+There are several specific steps you’ll need to follow throughout the appeal process for VA disability compensation.
 We’ve outlined them below.

 - File a Notice of Disagreement

 - Wait for Statement of the Case

 - Gather Evidence

 - Complete the Substantive Appeal Form

 - Wait for a Decision